kamijoseph/enigma-sha256-machine/README.md

 Provide a CLI + API cipher tool usable in modern workflows

-Just look damn cool on GitHub and PyPI 😎
+Just look damn cool, dont you think😎

 ## 🤖Installation and Usage